zdodson21/py-weather/README.md

 ### 🏁 File Permissions

 For the automation to work properly, you must give necessary file executable permissions.
-Run the following script to do so.
+Execute the following commands to do so.

 ```bash
 chmod +x run.sh